F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 For complete information on deploying Google Cloud Operations Suite, see |sddocs|.

 **Finding the Data**  |br|
-Once you have configured the Google Cloud Monitoring consumer and sent a Telemetry Streaming declaration, Telemetry Streaming creates custom MetricDescriptors to which it sends metrics.
+Once you have configured the Google Cloud Monitoring consumer and sent an F5 BIG-IP Telemetry Streaming declaration, F5 BIG-IP Telemetry Streaming creates custom MetricDescriptors to which it sends metrics.
 These metrics can be found under a path such as **custom/system/cpu**.
-To make it easier to find data that is relevant to a specific device, TS uses the **Generic Node** resource type, and assigns machine ID to the **node_id** label to identify which device the data is from.
+To make it easier to find data that is relevant to a specific device, BIG-IP TS uses the **Generic Node** resource type, and assigns machine ID to the **node_id** label to identify which device the data is from.

 ..
 IMPORTANT:: There is a quota of 500 custom MetricDescriptors for Google Cloud Monitoring.
-Telemetry Streaming creates these MetricDescriptors, and if this quota is ever reached, you must delete some of these MetricDescriptors.
+BIG-IP Telemetry Streaming creates these MetricDescriptors, and if this quota is ever reached, you must delete some of these MetricDescriptors.

 Additions to the Cloud Monitoring consumer
 ``````````````````````````````````````````